Gudongyangg/DelaySSAdocs.jl-1/README.md

 - Use Catalyst.jl to build your Markovian model (model without delays).
 For certain algorithms that need dependency graph, it will be auto-generated.
 Otherwise you must explicitly construct and pass in these mappings using `JumpSet` (see [Jump Problems](https://diffeq.sciml.ai/stable/types/jump_types/#Jump-Problems) for details).

-- For a small number of jumps, `DelayRejction` and `DelayDirect` will often perform better than other aggregators.
+- For a small number of jumps, `DelayRejection` and `DelayDirect` will often perform better than other aggregators.

 - For large numbers of jumps with sparse chain like structures and similar jump rates, for example continuous time random walks, `DelayDirectCR` and `DelayMNRM` often have the best performance.